This post was originally published in November 2019 and has been updated in April 2025 for accuracy.

 What is all of that in reality?
 Packagings are the pieces and parts that work together to make a final package.
 These are things like bottles, boxes, absorbent materials and even tape that make up combination packaging kits.
 Packagings also include things like drums, jerricans, and IBCs.
 Depending on the parts and how they are put together, they may have to be tested under the UN Packaging Standards.
 Many also have specific instructions for use and closure.
 A Package then is the final box, drum, etc. filled with a dangerous good that will be picked up and shipped.
 It is simply waiting around for a carrier to come and get it.

 Why is this such a big deal?
 Well, it comes down to two main things – marks on the package and paperwork.
 This information is found in 7.1.7 and 8.1.6.9.2 step 7 respectively.
 You are required to list the net quantity weight/volume of dangerous goods on a package when there are different dangerous goods or different amounts of dangerous goods in packages.
 Net quantity does not apply to any packaging materials.
-Occasionally when the letter “G” is found in the Dangerous Goods List, the gross weight is required on packages.
+However, watch out for some special products, where the List of Dangerous Goods gives the package maximum quantity as “kg G”.
+This means that the package should be measured by gross weight, not net, and the gross weight should instead be marked on the overpack.
 A gross weight, per Appendix A, is the total weight of the package as presented for transport.
 Many shippers think this means the gross weight of the packages and materials making up the overpack, but this is incorrect because overpacks are not packages.
 For a shipper’s declaration, for the “quantity and type of packing”, similar rules apply.
 The term “overpack used” is also required and luckily, there are several examples for how to do this starting with Figure 8.1.J through 8.1.N.

 Carriers may ask for total gross weights of “shipments”.
 These could require the weight of all packages, dangerous goods, and overpack materials.
 This type of weight is needed to balance loads and not overweight transport vehicles.